-KBHN is committed to implementation, scale and spread of research innovations into practice and ensuring evidence-based solutions reach their intended audiences.
+KBHN is committed to implementation of research innovations into practice and ensuring evidence-based solutions reach their intended audiences.
 In support of these goals, the Innovation Program and Implementation Program were established as two distinct but complementary funding streams.
-These programs will leverage KBHN funds and Network expertise to support projects with the potential to generate impact and value for end users.
+These programs will leverage KBHN funds and Network expertise to support projects with the potential to scale and spread and generate impact for end users.

 The expected outputs of these projects could include, but are not limited to, changes in practice or policy, advancing new technologies or establishing new applications for existing technologies, and implementing, expanding or scaling direct supports for children and families.
 KBHN will select and fund the most promising transformative research proposals to address core challenges in early identification, access to evidence-based interventions, and support for families and that bridge the gap between scientific innovation to uptake on a national scale.